 The world of lubes is vast, so which one should you choose?
 What’s best for anal play, sex with a condom, or sensitive skin?
 Here’s your essential, quick-read guide to all things smooth and slippery.

-- Flavored: Sliquid Pink Lemonade Water-Based Lube is as tart and lickable as it sounds.
+Flavored Sliquid Strawberry Pomegranate Lube is as tart and lickable as it sounds.
 It’s vegan, hypo-allergenic, and non-toxic, too.
 If ever there were a perfect lube for summer, this is it.

 Silicone lubes are known for their super-slippery longevity.
 Silicone is a synthetic polymer made from silicon from quartz, oxygen, and other elements like hydrogen and carbon.
 If you’re looking for a lubricant that will last until the sun comes up and beyond, it’ll probably be made from silicone.